Oyster fork

 An oyster fork, also known as a cocktail fork or seafood fork, is a small, specialized fork used for eating an oyster (and other appetizers like shrimp cocktail).
 It is the smallest fork in a traditional set of silverware.
 If this specialized fork is absent from the place setting, the smallest fork is used instead.

 Oyster forks typically have three short, broad tines.
 The left tine is often wider than the others and may have a sharpened or notched edge, designed to help cut the adductor muscle that attaches the oyster to its shell.

 In a table setting, the oyster fork is the only fork placed to the right of the dinner plate.
 It is typically set to the right of the soup spoon, or sometimes laid in the bowl of the soup spoon itself.
 Von Drachenfels opines that this utensil is only used for informal dining.

 History

 The oyster fork is a relatively modern invention (produced in England since 1790) that gained popularity in the Victorian era, around the 1840s.
 The small two- and three-tined forks were used since antiquity, but the somewhat curved outer tines shaped like blades to release oyster from the shell were new.
-Prior to this invention, diners would typically use the tip of a knife or a standard fork to handle oysters.

 This period saw an explosion in the creation of specialized silverware for every conceivable food, driven by both elaborate dining customs and new manufacturing techniques.
 The immense popularity of oysters in both Europe and North America during the 19th century—often referred to as an "oyster craze"—created a specific need for a dedicated utensil.